sbt/sbt-native-packager/_sources/GettingStartedApplications/WritingDocumentation.txt

 TODO - A bit more on other documentation methods.

 That's the end fo the getting started guide for Java Applications!
-Feel free to read the guide on Java Servers, which offers a few differences in how configuration is done, necessary for packaging to underlying systems.
+Feel free to read the guide on :doc:`Java Servers <GettingStartedServers>`, which offers a few differences in how configuration is done for packaging to underlying systems.